 Front Garden Objective: To add interest, height, and color to the front of the home, as well as hide the foundation.

 Front Garden Plant List:

-Heather says the garden by the driveway was one of the first projects they tackled when they moved into the home — out of necessity.
+Heather says the garden by the driveway was one of the first projects Heather and Kevin tackled when they moved into the home, out of necessity.
 “We started adding to this garden because we didn’t like to mow that area at all,” Heather explains.
-“It’s really hard to mow and it’s under a pine tree, so everything is hard to grow there and it’s on a slope, so all the water runs off.”
+“It’s really hard to mow, and it’s under a pine tree, so everything is hard to grow there.
+Plus, it’s on a slope, so all the water runs off.”

 Several years later this garden is full, colorful, and one of Heather’s dog Sally’s favorite places to run around in.
 It’s a true testament to the easy-to-grow varieties in it; they seem to be holding up just fine